 Callanwolde Wedding Photos | Atlanta Wedding Photography

 Eun & Cris’ wedding yesterday was nothing short of spectacular.
 If you’re looking for Callanwolde wedding photos, look no further!
 Providing Atlanta wedding photography to couples throughout the city, we LOVE working at venues as amazing as Callanwolde.
+Even though this wedding took place in what was technically fall weather, it definitely still felt like summer time in Georgia!
 We started off the day with getting ready photos in the groom & bridal suites at the venue.
 There were pre-wedding beers, an exchanging of bride and groom letters, and nervous giggles all around.
 After the first look, we got to create some AMAZING imagery around Callanwolde, taking full advantage of the stained glass window at the top of the grand staircase.
-We then proceeded to the ceremony with family photos to follow.
-We even had a chance to run around the gardens behind the venue for some more romantic imagery.
+We then proceeded to the outdoors ceremony area for family photos.
+They had simple, yet elegant outdoor ceremony decor and a gorgeous summer time color palette!
+We even had a chance to run around the gardens behind the venue for some more romantic outdoor pictures.
 We love it whenever we have the opportunity to capture greenery in any Atlanta wedding photography wedding.
-At the reception, we witnessed perhaps one of the best wedding brass bands we have ever come across!
+At the indoor ballroom reception, we witnessed perhaps one of the best wedding brass bands we have ever come across!
 Cannot say enough good things about how much positive energy this band radiated.
 Interactive, high energy, and got the whole reception hall on their feet!
 Overall, Cris & Eun had an amazing time surrounded by great friends, loving family, and an awesome team to put it all together.
-By far the best Callanwolde wedding photos we’ve done to date.
-Below we’ve included some highlights of the day and an interview with the bride!
+By far the best Callanwolde wedding photos we’ve done to date. 😉 Below we’ve included some highlights of the day and an interview with the bride!

 Atlanta Wedding Photographers: Jaimie Dee Photography with Jaimie Dee, Calvin Cummings, & Kyle Holmes